Rivka-Vollebregt/MAIR-assignment-1/README.md

 ## UU MAIR assignment 1
 The assignment is to create a dialog system that can recommend restaurants to users based on their preferences.

-This folder currently consists of assignment 1 part A and B with the corresponding files.
+This folder currently consists of assignment 1 part A, B and C with the corresponding files.

 Part 1A has as goal to predict the dialog type of user input: for example request, inform, confirm <br>